-Croner-i Water Management System provides more details on how mass balance works in practice.
+Our Water Management topic provides more details on how mass balance works in practice.

 Useful tip — in the example above, the water input (85m3/day), is more than the water output (84m3/day).
 This is not unusual and indicates losses in the system which may be through evaporation (in this case, steam evaporation) or leaks and spillages.
 There may be other losses, depending on the types of operations and the management of on-site activities.
 A good practice target is to reconcile around 95% of input and output volumes.

 A key benefit of the mass balance approach is to identify potential opportunities for reducing water usage in the system.
 One way to do this is through the water hierarchy, which allows an organisation to assess and prioritise measures for improving water efficiency in a systematic way.

 Eliminate — identify if water use is actually necessary, or if there are other options available.

 Use alternatives to mains water — this can include water harvesting, or water recycling and re-use.
 Although not appropriate for activities where potable water is required, it may be an option for activities such as toilet flushing or irrigation.

 Reduce — ranging from simple measures such as installing water-saving devices to more complex technical solutions.

 Re-use — this option is not always applicable, but might be an option for some activities such as irrigation.